 Full acceptance into the PTA technical program will require the completion of a satisfactory background check and drug screen by a set deadline.
-Instructions for completion will be emailed to students offered conditional acceptance.
-For those students who were enrolled in prerequisite courses at the time of the technical portion review, the department will need to confirm meeting the minimum requirements.
+Instructions for completion will be emailed to students once they accept the offer for conditional admission.
+For those students who were enrolled in pre-requisite courses at the time of the technical portion review, the department will need to confirm meeting the minimum requirements before receiving full acceptance.

-Once a student has been selected to participate in the technical portion of the PTA program, they will be assigned to the "PTA Technical Program Cohort"; this assigned cohort code will indicate that the student was selected for one of the available technical slots and will allow the student to register for the program's technical coursework.
+Once a student has received full admission into the technical portion of the PTA program, they will be assigned to the "PTA Technical Program Cohort"; this assigned code will allow the student to register for the program's technical coursework.